 Psychiatry Residency Program Curriculum

-Lecture seminars are primarily introductory in nature and provide residents with solid grounding in psychiatric assessment.
+Lecture seminars are primarily introductory in nature and provide residents with a solid grounding in psychiatric assessment.
 The PGY-I courses are the following:

 - Psychiatric Interview, Diagnosis, Formulation, and Treatment Planning